-It can grow like a weed during the summer but dies down completely over the winter.
+Mint can grow like a weed during the summer but dies down completely over the winter.

 It's a must have with roast lamb - along with mint jelly of course.
+I love mint sauce or mint jelly with sausages and gammon too.
+Also barbecued liver! yes, really, there is such thing.

 You will need a good handful of mint for this recipe.